-With this in mind, I’m going to write a two-parter: firstly, to explain what the four core metrics off video success are, then a follow-up that looks into the ways you can improve upon them.
+With this in mind, I’m going to write a two-parter: firstly, to explain what the four core video metrics are, then a follow-up that looks into the ways you can improve upon them.

 Yet what social shares effectively represent are recommendations from family, friends, colleagues and contemporaries.
 As we all know from the likes of TripAdvisor or pre-holiday chats with friends, we can really decide on our final choices with just a little encouragement.
 My own upcoming holiday to Croatia is largely based on these – the way I see it, I can at least throw terrible airport sweets at the heads of those that give me bad tips.